AustinReese/UsedVehicleSearch/README.md

 ## Known Bugs

-* Searching by a price/odometer of 0 is picked up as None by python and the filter is ignored
+* Searching by a price/odometer of 0 is picked up as None by python and the filter is ignored.

 ## Contributors

-This application is being developed by Austin Reese, Chris Horton, Austin Uetz, and Jorge Contreras
+This application is being developed by Austin Reese and Chris Horton.